chaosWsF/Python-Toolkits/video_scrapper/README.md

 ### Features

-Adding the tool that
+Adding the tool built by Flask as webUI that

 + has a bar of the download progress and the percentage of downloaded part
-+ formats the output in command line, catches exception and other outputs and enumerate them with 1,2,3,...
++ has a log section to catch exception and other outputs, enumerating them (1,2,3,...)
-+ passes aria2c arguments with prasing CLI input
++ has a input bar to accept aria2c arguments
 + makes a folder for downloaded files under ~/Downloads/Videos, which needs to check folder existence